badbatch/repodog/cli/core/README.md

 ##### `templateVariables`

 Values to populate your templates with.
-You can use the `type` and `subtypes` options to target the variables to specific template sets.
+You can use the `type`, `subtype` and `customTypePath` options to target the variables to specific template sets.
 The config allows for variables to be applied to all templates or a branch of templates through the `*` character.

 Template variables are flattened and merged and the output is passed into the templates.
 If any of the keys match the name a question, then the key's value is used as the question's initial answer.